1. Why refer matters to committees?

 Since 2009, the Senate has adopted measures to ensure that ‘time critical’ bills introduced into the House of Representatives during the budget estimates fortnight may be referred to committees before the Senate returns for the June sittings.
 A motion is moved referring bills introduced during that period with provisions commencing on or before 1 July to the relevant committee.
 A committee may decline to examine a bill if, by unanimous decision, it considers that there are no substantive matters requiring consideration.

-The scrutiny of legislation by the Senate is also assisted by standing references to its three legislative scrutiny committees.
+The scrutiny of legislation by the Senate is also assisted by standing references to three legislative scrutiny committees.

 Government agencies, annual reports and estimates